xingshuohan/xingshuohan.github.io/_pages/about.md

 I am a 4th-year Ph.D. candidate at the Cyber Security Lab (CSL), [Nanyang Technological University](https://www.ntu.edu.sg/).
 My academic supervisor is [Prof. Tianwei Zhang](https://personal.ntu.edu.sg/tianwei.zhang/).
 Before that, I was a Visiting Scholar at BMW-NTU Future Mobility Energy Research Institue and Research Associate at NTU.

- <font color='blue' size=3> I am on the job market.
-Please reach out if you have any openings!!!</font>
+ I am on the job market.
+Please reach out if you have any openings!!!